y0c/react-datepicker/README.md

 ## 📦 Dependency

+> In the next version v1.0.0, moment.js will be replaced by day.js or date-fns

 * [Moment](https://momentjs.com)

 `Moment` is a javascript library for Parse, validate, manipulate, and display dates and times. this component use moment library to globalize and control date.
 You can check the locale list through this [link](https://github.com/moment/moment/tree/develop/locale).